mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 ## Requirements for Contributing Documentation

 * Fill out the template below.
 The repository owner may close any documentation pull request that does not follow this template.
-* The pull request must only contribute documentation.
+* The pull request must contribute documentation.
 To contribute other changes, use a different template.
 You can see all templates at [PULL_REQUEST_TEMPLATE](../PULL_REQUEST_TEMPLATE).

 ### Documentation Template

-The repository owner adapted this pull request template from the [Atom Requirements for Contributing Documentation](https://bit.ly/atom-docs) pull request template.

 #### Description of the Change